mth229/mth229.github.io/derivatives.md

   leads to your answer.

-We can do all this relatively quickly with the `fzero` function from the `Roots` package.
+We can do all this relatively quickly with the `find_zero` function from the `Roots` package.

 First, we define $A(t)$: